 Most marketers think of campaigns as being ways to communicate with their contact list.
 Campaigns can also be useful for lead management, marketing operations, and sales enablement.
 Campaign Studio’s visual campaign builder can help with both goals, even within a single campaign.

-• Allow contacts to restart the campaign: One contact usually cannot repeat the same campaign ID.
+Allow contacts to restart the campaign: One contact usually cannot repeat the same campaign.
 Enable this option if you build a campaign for a recurring message such as birthdays or subscriptions, or transactional operations such as activity notifications, adding to a lead score, or updating data.
 Contacts can go through the same campaign multiple times without you having to clone the campaign.

 Note

-Contacts cannot restart a campaign until they are removed from the campaign.
+Contacts cannot restart the campaign until they are removed from the campaign.
 This does not have to be manual for every contact.
 You can use an action option in the campaign builder to remove contacts once they have gone through a campaign.
+Alternatively; Contacts can restart a campaign by leveraging Change campaigns action and pointing to the same campaign (recommended approach).

 When you attempt to unpublish a published campaign, Campaign Studio displays the following confirmation screen: